-The trade-weighted average tariff rate is 5.0 percent, and more than 60 nontariff measures are in effect.
+The trade-weighted average tariff rate is 4.8 percent, and more than 60 nontariff measures are in effect.
 The government restricts investment in some sectors.
-In response to the pandemic, the central bank reduced state-owned banks' preferential interest rates and eased regulations on loan restructuring.
+The central bank responded to the pandemic by reducing state-owned banks' preferential interest rates and easing regulations on loan restructuring.